 The chart above could be misleading.
 At a glance, it appears that most of the drives have already died and all are on track to die within the next year.
 However, if you redraw the chart with the bottom at 0, you can see that nearly 80% of all the drives Backblaze has ever purchased are still operating!

-What happens to drives when they’re older than 5 years?
-Neither Google nor the CMU team presented any data on drives older than 5 years, although the CMU paper has a tantalizing comment in its conclusion claiming that failure rates go up after 5 years.
+What happens to drives when they’re older than five years?
+Neither Google nor the CMU team presented any data on drives older than five years, although the CMU paper has a tantalizing comment in its conclusion claiming that failure rates go up after five years.
 No basis for that assertion is provided, though.

-At Backblaze, we’ve been up and running for 5 years, and all of the drives we install are new drives, so we also don’t have any data for drives older than that.
-We are looking forward to finding out what will happen when drives become 5, 6, 7, and 8 years old.
+At Backblaze, we’ve been up and running for five years, and all of the drives we install are new drives, so we also don’t have any data for drives older than that.
+We are looking forward to finding out what will happen when drives become five, six, seven, and eight years old.

 If you extrapolate the line from the previous chart to estimate the point at which half of the drives have died, you get a prediction:

-The median lifespan of a drive will be over 6 years.
+The median lifespan of a drive will be over six years.

-When Backblaze started, there were some concerns that consumer-grade disk drives wouldn’t hold up in a data center.
-If this 6-year median lifespan is true, it means that more than half the drives will last six years, and those concerns were unfounded.
+When Backblaze started, there were some concerns that consumer grade disk drives wouldn’t hold up in a data center.
+If this six year median lifespan is true, it means that more than half the drives will last six years, and those concerns were unfounded.
 We intend to continue to update these statistics quarterly.
 Thus, over the next couple of years, we’ll have hard data on the median lifespan of hard drives.
 Stay tuned to the blog to find out the answers.